mg7237/standards/docs/docs/accounts/github.md

 ## Create GitHub Account

-For working on the projects at Saarthi Pedagogy, you must create a new GitHub account using your official company email.
+For working on the projects at Groupla, you must create a new GitHub account using your official company email.

 1. Create account with your official email `[yourname]@acenet.io`.
 2. Your username should be in format of `acenet-[firstname]-[lastname]`.